-The U. S. Department of Education’s Privacy Technical Assistance Center (PTAC) explains FERPA rights for families as well as the responsibilities of institutions that hold student records.
-In addition, the Family Policy Compliance Office (FPCO) provides guidance and resources for parents, students and school officials on FERPA and the Protection of Pupil Rights Amendment.
+The U. S. Department of Education’s Protecting Student Privacy website explains FERPA rights for families as well as the responsibilities of institutions that hold student records.
+It also provides guidance and resources for parents, students and school officials on FERPA and the Protection of Pupil Rights Amendment.

 CEPI collects education data from Michigan’s early childhood, preschool, elementary, secondary, and postsecondary schools and institutions using encrypted, web-based data collection applications maintained in cooperation with DTMB.
 CEPI only collects data when required by federal and/or state law, or through mutual agreement with educational entities.

 Only authorized, authenticated users can submit data to CEPI.
 Some of the data we collect for different sectors include:

 - Student demographics, enrollment, program participation and outcomes

 - Personnel and staffing information

 - School safety practices and incidents of crime